 Essential Compliance Guidance to Safeguard your Organization

 Yellow Book auditors frequently cite poor internal controls as the “criteria” for negative audit findings.
-Internal audit is required is according to the “Green Book” – the US Government Standards for Internal Control in the Federal Government.
+Internal controls are required in accordance with the “Green Book” – the US Government Standards for Internal Control in the Federal Government.

-The requirements, at 2 CFR 200.303 of the Uniform Guidance require that all recipients of US Government funding have an internal control system that should be compliant with the “Green Book”.
+The requirements, at 2 CFR 200.303 of the Uniform Guidance state that all recipients of US Government funding should have an internal control system that is compliant with the “Green Book”.
 This module is crucial for all finance personnel, compliance officers and M&E officers as well as those responsible for monitoring of the internal control systems (e.g., directors, internal and external auditors).
 The module will provide a mid-level overview of the Green Book and provide guidance on how to competently implement the Green Book within the organization to safeguard it from negative findings.